alex1ai/ugr-master-cc/vagrant_provision.md

-# Provision project to different VMs via Vagrant
+# Orchestration project via Vagrant

 Here I will document how I made provisioning to different providers (Azure and local) via Vagrant.